 Remote internships differ from a typical internship in many ways.
 With the convenience of technology, you are now able to hire and manage interns without needing to have them come to the office every day.
+In fact, some remote workers can work as they travel all around the world!

 Like any other internship, there are many benefits to hiring remote interns at your company.
 One benefit is that interns are no longer doing menial tasks like fetching coffee or dry cleaning.
 They are engaging in very specific projects which creates more efficiencies within your organization. this also allows you to evaluate them on effectively - based on what they can bring to the table vs the quality of coffee they make.